-While those result are mostly deterministic, one particular case that we highlight here shows that \emph{most} point configuration can be reconstructed already if only three snapshots $u_t^\dagger$ are reconstructible from observations with $\fopstat_t$. \begin{thm}[Exact reconstruction for noise-free data - Counting measure] Let the location vector of $\lambda^\dagger$ in $(\R^d\times\R^d)^N$ be distributed according to a probability distribution which is absolutely continuous with respect to the $2Nd$-dimensional Lebesgue measure, and chose $\mdirs$ to be the counting measure on $d+1$ directions in $\alldirs$ with any $d$ of them being linearly independent.
+While those results are mostly deterministic, one particular case that we highlight here shows that \emph{most} point configuration can be reconstructed already if only three snapshots $u_t^\dagger$ can be reconstructed exactly from observations with $\fopstat_t$. \begin{thm}[Exact reconstruction for noise-free data -- Counting measure] Let the location vector of $\lambda^\dagger$ in $(\R^d\times\R^d)^N$ be distributed according to a probability distribution which is absolutely continuous with respect to the $2Nd$-dimensional Lebesgue measure, and choose $\mdirs$ to be the counting measure on $d+1$ directions in $\alldirs$ with any $d$ of them being linearly independent.